-The case management entities that provide services are HCBS Case Managers employed by ND Department of Health and Human Services throughout 19 zones across the state.
+The case management entities that provide services are HCBS Case Managers employed by ND Department of Health and Human Services throughout 19 zones across the state, one independent case manager and one Tribal case management agency.
 Any other case management agencies or individuals who meet the minimum provider requirements are eligible to provide case management services.
 QSP enrollment books are available on the Department of Health and Human Services website.
 Interested parties may also request a copy of the enrollment book directly from the Department of Human Services.
 Technical assistance is provided upon request.